PhPersson/eldisplay/README.md

-# powereisplay
+# Eldisplay

-Powerdiplsay is a small display  powered by and ESP8266 that shows the current electricity prices in sweden.
+Eldisplay is a small display  powered by and ESP8266 that shows the current electricity prices in sweden.
 The software pulls the data from [elprisetjustnu.se](https://www.elprisetjustnu.se)

 The hardware consists of an ESP8266 and an 2.8" ILI9341 display.